VaibhavKhamgaonkar/HandWrittenDigitRecognitionUsingNN/README.md

 3. It does not contain the Gradient chacking code yet. it is still under construction.
 It will get updated once finished

+4. Two hand written images are also added to verify whether algortihm is working fine or not. you can use them to test the Algorithm.

+5. The code to check the new images is also included at the bottom of the file. make sure imgaes are also present in working directory